quixio/quix-docs/docs/integrations/databases/influxdb/quickstart.md

     !!! important

         For the default output topic, `influxdb`, you need to make sure that topic is created.
 You can do this once you click edit variable.
 Accept the defaults in the `New topic` dialog.
 Also, the database is the bucket you created previously, `f1-data`.
 The measurement is also `f1-data`.
 For convenience, you can set the `task_interval` to `1s` - this enables data to come through more quickly, as data changed in the last one second is published to the output topic.
-You can reuse the secrets you set earlier for `INFLUXDB_TOKEN`, and `INFLUXDB_ORG`.
+You can reuse the InfluxDB credentials you set previously.

 5. Click the `Run` button to test connection with the database.
 You will see `query success` in the console if the connection is working.
 If no errors occur proceed to the next step, or otherwise check you have configured your environment variables correctly.